Home ยป Blog ยป Unit Studies ยป A Quick Leonardo da Vinci Unit Study for Your Homeschool

 Leonardo da Vinci Books

-A good unit study includes lots of varied books and I’ve got a great list of da Vinci titles to get you started.
-Your library may have additional books to discover, too.
-Some of these are historical fiction, some are nonfiction, and some provide additional activity ideas.
-Some even go off the particular topic of da Vinci to cover more in depth learning about science or history topics that fit well.
+A good unit study includes many varied books, and I have a great list of da Vinci titles.
+The library may have additional books to discover, too.
+Some are historical fiction, some are nonfiction, and some provide additional activity ideas.
+Some even go off the particular topic of da Vinci to cover more in-depth learning about science or history topics that fit well.

 Leonardo: Beautiful DreamerLeonardo and the Flying Boy by Laurence Anholt (2000-09-01)Amazing Leonardo da Vinci Inventions: You Can Build Yourself (Build It Yourself)Leonardo da Vinci for Kids: His Life and Ideas, 21 Activities (10) (For Kids series)Leonardo Da Vinci: Dreams, Schemes, and Flying Machines (Adventures in Art)Monday with a Mad GeniusLeonardo da Vinci (Famous Artists Series)Leonardo da Vinci by Diane Stanley (2000-08-22)Lives of the Great ArtistsLeonardo da Vinci: A Nonfiction Companion to Magic Tree House Merlin Mission #10: Monday with a Mad GeniusDiscovering Great Artists: Hands-On Art for Children in the Styles of the Great Masters (Bright Ideas for Learning Book 5)Eyewitness: Renaissance (Eyewitness Books)The Renaissance and the New World (History of Everyday Things)Utterly Amazing Human BodyKnowledge Encyclopedia Human Body!
 (DK Knowledge Encyclopedias)The Human Body Factory: The Nuts and Bolts of Your InsidesThe Kids' Book of Simple Machines: Cool Projects & Activities that Make Science Fun!